 - How do I log in if I don't have a YUAD username?

 - You will need to obtain a YUAD username.
-Email your full name, department, office phone, and email address to firstname.lastname@example.org.
+Email the following information to firstname.lastname@example.org.
 Please note this process takes 1-2 business days.

-- How do I access the iRIS handbook?
+- How do I access the iRIS handbooks?

-- The iRIS handbook is available for download by clicking the "Help" link in the upper-right corner of iRIS (after logging in).
+- The iRIS handbooks are available for download by clicking the "Help" link in the upper-right corner of iRIS (after logging in).

 - When is an IRB # assigned?